-I don’t make cakes for a living, but when one of my best friends, who I’ve known for 13 years, asked me to make her wedding cupcakes I didn’t hesitate to agree!
-Her wedding was Harry Potter themed so butterbeer flavoured cakes were requested.
+I don't make cakes for a living, but when one of my best friends, who I've known for 13 years, asked me to make her wedding cupcakes I didn't hesitate to agree!
+Her wedding was Harry Potter themed, so Butterbeer Wedding Cupcakes were requested.
 If you have seen the Harry Potter films you will know of the drink butterbeer enjoyed by the characters when visiting pubs and taverns.
-I wanted to share with you how I got on making 100 cupcakes, plus a large cake, and also the recipe for the butterbeer cupcakes if you would like to make them yourself!
+I wanted to share with you how I got on making 100 cupcakes, plus a large cake, and also the recipe for the Butterbeer Wedding Cupcakes if you would like to make them yourself!

 So I'll start with the flavour.
 Butterbeer, is described as "a bit like less-sickly butterscotch" and does have an mild alcoholic content in the Harry Potter stories.
 However, the butterbeer served at Harry Potter World in Florida contains no alcohol (presumably so adults and children alike can enjoy the beverage!).
 In order to flavour the icing, the bride-to-be obtained a few bottle of the above pictured butter extract from America.
 You can get it online from Amazon, and there are other brands that make it too.
 I also suggested filling the cupcakes with caramel, as butterscotch is essentially a caramel flavour, and to make them extra special.